sappelhoff/sp_experiment/README.md

 of the multi-armed bandit task.

 # Installation

+This package is intended and tested to run on Windows.

 1. It is recommended to use the Anaconda distribution, see the [installation instructions](http://docs.continuum.io/anaconda/install/)